Sharing and permissions in the SharePoint modern experience

 Hub site owners define the shared experiences for hub navigation and theme.
-Hub site members create content on the hub site as with any other SharePoint site.
-Owners and members of the sites associated with the parent hub create content on their individual sites.
+Hub site members create content on the hub as with any other SharePoint site.
+Owners and members of the sites associated with the hub create content on their individual sites.

 Giving people permissions to a site, group, or team gives them access to all site content.
-If you want to share an individual file or folder, you can do so with sharable links.
+If you want to share an individual file or folder, you can do so with shareable links.
 There are three primary link types: